 In fact, it may be a good idea to check the baby’s basic needs and make sure they’re safe.
-Check their diaper, offer them milk, see if they’re tired.
+Check their diaper, offer them milk, and see if they’re tired.
 Go through all of the usual needs and see if any of those were what your baby wanted.

 Hopefully, that’ll help and the weird new cry will stop.
-Sometimes you may have to go through things a couple of time.
+Sometimes you may have to go through things a couple of times.
 Maybe it’s just a hard poop that’s surprised your baby – and it takes a while for that to resolve.